AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab8.md

 The last inter-rule!
 ```

-- Let's try to issue the SSH command from the BU2 Mobile App towards the BU1 Frontend. thsi time the SSH will work successfully.
+- Let's try to issue the SSH command from the BU2 Mobile App towards the BU1 Frontend.
+This time the SSH will work smoothly.

 ```{figure} images/lab8-lastssh.png
 ---